You can make a real difference to a child who stammers and their experiences at school.

 - 8% of children will experience stammering at some point.

 - Around 75 to 80% of children will stop stammering either naturally or with speech therapy.

 - Up to 3% of children will continue to stammer into adulthood.

 - Stammering is primarily a neurological condition – the ‘wiring’ of the brain is slightly different in people who stammer.

 - Stammering runs in families – it is estimated that around 60% of people who stammer have a relative who stammers.

 - Stammering usually starts between the ages of 2-5 but can be later.

 - Stammering can start very suddenly, overnight, or more gradually.

 - Boys are more likely to continue to stammer than girls.

-- Referring a child to a Speech and Language Therapist as early as possible is important.
+- Referring a child to a speech & language therapist as early as possible is important.